Asymptotic Normality for Multivariate Random Forest Estimators: Proofs

 \begin{proof}[Proof of Proposition~\ref{prop:split-stability-sufficient}] The easiest case is the splitting decision in the root node $[0, 1]^p$, so we start here.
 We prove the result by introducing a coupling between the split decisions with and without conditioning on $X_1 = x_1$

 Here, $S$ is the split made on the sample $X_1, \dots, X_s$ and $S'$ is the split made on the sample conditional on $X_1 = x_1$.
-Note that we may WLOG assume that the splits are not randomly chosen, since the splitting probabilities are trivially equal conditional on that event.
-Since $X_2, \dots, X_s$ is independent of $X_1$, this is a valid coupling of the two splitting processes.
+Note that we may assume without loss of generality that the splits are not randomly chosen, since on that event the splitting probabilities are trivially equal.
 Clearly, a necessary condition for $S \neq S'$ is the existence of a pair $1 \leq i \neq j \leq P$ for which